Wellbeing Essentials: Nutrition

 Bring some culture to your diet – fermented food is fab for your body

-Cultured or fermented foods are recognised as nature’s superpowers, and you probably have some of it sitting in your kitchen cupboard.
+Cultured or fermented foods are recognised as nature’s superpowers, and you probably have some of them sitting in your kitchen cupboard.

 We’re all familiar with things like cultured yoghurt, but as food from across the world becomes increasingly available, experiment with delicacies like kimchi, a traditional dish from Korea made of fermented vegetables and salt, and an absolute staple for Koreans.
-You can also try kefir, which can be made from any type of milk; cow, goat or sheep, and also from water or coconut water.
+You can also try kefir, which can be made from any type of milk, such as cow, goat, or sheep, and also from water or coconut water.

 Try making these three small changes to the way that you eat, and you’ll see a massive difference in the way that you feel.